S2H-Mobile/Robot-Swarm-Persistent-Homology/README.md

 # Robot-Swarm-Persistent-Homology
-A simulated swarm of robots creates a topological map of its environment.
-The robotic agents are represented by white spheres in the Gazebo environment.
-The agents move freely in the x-y-plane.
-They are subject to random pushes, so they perform a Brownian motion.
+In this Gazebo simulation, a swarm of robotic agents creates a topological map of its environment.
+Each of the robots performs a Brownian motion in the x-y-plane.
+When two robots bump into each other, the location and timestamp of the contact is recorded.

-The location and timestamp of each contact between agents is recorded.
-When a simulation run is finished, a graph is constructed from the contact event database (TBD), and the Betti numbers of the corresponding simplicial complex are computed (TBD).
+The simulation is run for a few minutes.
+When it is finished, a graph is constructed from the contact event database (TBD), and the Betti numbers of the corresponding simplicial complex are computed (TBD).

 The project contains two Gazebo environments, `basic.world` and `cafe.world` (launched by default, see screenshot below).
 In both environments, the free space has the shape of a flat plane with a circular disc removed.
 Therefore, the free space is conntected, but not simply connected.